explodinglabs/jsonrpcserver/README.rst

     from flask import Flask
     from jsonrpcserver import bp, dispatch, exceptions

-    # Create a flask app and register the blueprint
+    # Create a flask app and register the blueprint.
     app = Flask(__name__)
     app.register_blueprint(bp)